 BRYAN C. HASSEL is Co-Director of Public Impact.
 He consults nationally with leading public agencies, nonprofit organizations, and foundations working for dramatic improvements in K–12 education.
 He is a recognized expert on charter schools, school turnarounds, education entrepreneurship, and teacher and leader policy.
 His work has appeared in Education Next, Education Week, and numerous other publications; he blogs for Education Next and is a frequent guest blogger on other forums, such as Education Week.
 Dr. Hassel received his Ph.D. in public policy from Harvard University and his master’s degree in politics from Oxford University, which he attended as a Rhodes Scholar.
 He earned his B.A. at the University of North Carolina at Chapel Hill, which he attended as a Morehead Scholar.
-He is a senior research affiliate with the Center on Reinventing Public Education, and a nonresident senior fellow with Education Sector.
+He is a senior research affiliate with the Center on Reinventing Public Education.

 Example projects: Dr. Hassel’s recent work includes co-authoring Seizing Opportunity at the Top: How the U.S. Can Reach Every Child with an Effective Teacher, “The Big U-Turn: How to bring schools from the brink of doom to stellar success” for Education Next and Teachers in the Age of Digital Instruction for the Thomas B. Fordham Institute.
 He authored the Brookings Institution Press book The Charter School Challenge: Avoiding the Pitfalls, Fulfilling the Promise, co-edited the Brookings volume Learning from School Choice, and co-authored Picky Parent Guide: Choose Your Child’s School with Confidence.
 Dr. Hassel has also served as a consultant to leading efforts to create high-quality charter school systems, turn around failing schools, and improve leader and teacher effectiveness.